japila-books/spark-sql-internals/docs/spark-sql-DataSource.md

 NOTE: Data source is also called a *table provider*.

 `DataSource` requires an <<className, alias or a fully-qualified class name>> of the data source provider (among <<creating-instance, other optional parameters>>). `DataSource` uses the name  to <<lookupDataSource, load the Java class>> (available as <<providingClass, providingClass>> internally).
-Eventually, `DataSource` uses the Java class to <<resolveRelation, resolve a relation>> (the xref:spark-sql-BaseRelation.adoc[BaseRelation]) to represent the data source in logical plans (using xref:spark-sql-LogicalPlan-LogicalRelation.adoc[LogicalRelation] leaf logical operator).
+Eventually, `DataSource` uses the Java class to <<resolveRelation, resolve a relation>> (the xref:spark-sql-BaseRelation.md[BaseRelation]) to represent the data source in logical plans (using xref:spark-sql-LogicalPlan-LogicalRelation.md[LogicalRelation] leaf logical operator).

 `DataSource` also requires a <<sparkSession, SparkSession>> for the configuration properties to <<lookupDataSource, resolve the data source provider>>.

 `DataSource` is <<creating-instance, created>> when:

-* `HiveMetastoreCatalog` is requested to link:hive/HiveMetastoreCatalog.adoc#convertToLogicalRelation[convert a HiveTableRelation to a LogicalRelation over a HadoopFsRelation]
+* `HiveMetastoreCatalog` is requested to hive/HiveMetastoreCatalog.md#convertToLogicalRelation[convert a HiveTableRelation to a LogicalRelation over a HadoopFsRelation]

 * `DataFrameReader` is requested to [load data from a data source (Data Source V1)](DataFrameReader.md#loadV1Source)

-* `DataFrameWriter` is requested to xref:spark-sql-DataFrameWriter.adoc#saveToV1Source[save to a data source (Data Source V1)]
+* `DataFrameWriter` is requested to xref:spark-sql-DataFrameWriter.md#saveToV1Source[save to a data source (Data Source V1)]

-* xref:spark-sql-LogicalPlan-CreateDataSourceTableCommand.adoc[CreateDataSourceTableCommand], xref:spark-sql-LogicalPlan-CreateDataSourceTableAsSelectCommand.adoc[CreateDataSourceTableAsSelectCommand], xref:spark-sql-LogicalPlan-InsertIntoDataSourceDirCommand.adoc[InsertIntoDataSourceDirCommand], xref:spark-sql-LogicalPlan-CreateTempViewUsing.adoc[CreateTempViewUsing] commands are executed
+* xref:spark-sql-LogicalPlan-CreateDataSourceTableCommand.md[CreateDataSourceTableCommand], xref:spark-sql-LogicalPlan-CreateDataSourceTableAsSelectCommand.md[CreateDataSourceTableAsSelectCommand], xref:spark-sql-LogicalPlan-InsertIntoDataSourceDirCommand.md[InsertIntoDataSourceDirCommand], xref:spark-sql-LogicalPlan-CreateTempViewUsing.md[CreateTempViewUsing] commands are executed

-* xref:spark-sql-Analyzer-FindDataSourceTable.adoc[FindDataSourceTable] and xref:spark-sql-Analyzer-ResolveSQLOnFile.adoc[ResolveSQLOnFile] logical evaluation rules are executed
+* xref:spark-sql-Analyzer-FindDataSourceTable.md[FindDataSourceTable] and xref:spark-sql-Analyzer-ResolveSQLOnFile.md[ResolveSQLOnFile] logical evaluation rules are executed

 * For Spark Structured Streaming's `FileStreamSource`, `DataStreamReader` and `DataStreamWriter`

 `DataSource` takes a list of <<paths, file system paths that hold data>>.
 The list is empty by default, but can be different per data source:

-* The <<spark-sql-CatalogTable.adoc#location, location URI>> of a link:hive/HiveTableRelation.adoc[HiveTableRelation] (when `HiveMetastoreCatalog` is requested to link:hive/HiveMetastoreCatalog.adoc#convertToLogicalRelation[convert a HiveTableRelation to a LogicalRelation over a HadoopFsRelation])
+* The <<spark-sql-CatalogTable.md#location, location URI>> of a hive/HiveTableRelation.md[HiveTableRelation] (when `HiveMetastoreCatalog` is requested to hive/HiveMetastoreCatalog.md#convertToLogicalRelation[convert a HiveTableRelation to a LogicalRelation over a HadoopFsRelation])

-* The table name of a <<spark-sql-LogicalPlan-UnresolvedRelation.adoc#, UnresolvedRelation>> (when <<spark-sql-Analyzer-ResolveSQLOnFile.adoc#, ResolveSQLOnFile>> logical evaluation rule is executed)
+* The table name of a <<spark-sql-LogicalPlan-UnresolvedRelation.md#, UnresolvedRelation>> (when <<spark-sql-Analyzer-ResolveSQLOnFile.md#, ResolveSQLOnFile>> logical evaluation rule is executed)

 * The files in a directory when Spark Structured Streaming's `FileStreamSource` is requested for batches

-As a Spark SQL developer (_user_), you interact with `DataSource` by [DataFrameReader](DataFrameReader.md) (when you execute link:SparkSession.md#read[spark.read] or link:SparkSession.md#readStream[spark.readStream]) or SQL's `CREATE TABLE USING`.
+As a Spark SQL developer (_user_), you interact with `DataSource` by [DataFrameReader](DataFrameReader.md) (when you execute SparkSession.md#read[spark.read] or SparkSession.md#readStream[spark.readStream]) or SQL's `CREATE TABLE USING`.

 [source, scala]
 ----